-Cook's Trail is a 3.8 mile point-to-point trail located near Athens, Georgia and is good for all skill levels.
+Cook's Trail [CLOSED] is a 7.6 mile out and back trail located near Athens, Georgia and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 Heads-up - the trail is now closed in the middle due to damage to the boardwalk.
 You can still get about a mile starting from Sandy Creek Nature Center, or something over 2 miles if you start from Sandy Creek Park.